 CemGEMS is a web application for assisting cement chemists and engineers with easy-to-use thermodynamic models of hydration of cementitious materials in research and practice.
 Funded and hosted by the international Nanocem consortium, CemGEMS web app is developed and maintained in Switzerland at CONGINEER Ltd in collaboration with scientists from Empa, PSI, EPFL, DTU, NTNU, LH and HTC.
-To open CemGEMS web app, navigate to this link in your web browser:
+For screencast tutorials, please visit our YouTube channel or our media page.
+To work with CemGEMS web app, navigate in your web browser to this link:

 With CemGEMS, you can:¶